drudru/KeyBox/README.md

 The system is supposed to be an improvement over a typical existing installation.
 In a typical scenario, experienced computer users (software engineers, etc.) will store their ssh keys unencrypted in a known location in their home directory.
-They will typically be using a desktop OS that has unknown security gurantees (Windows, Mac OS X, or even Linux).
+They will typically be using a desktop OS that has unknown security gurantees (Windows, Mac OS X, Linux, etc).
 One compromise gives the attacker access to those ssh keys.
 Even if some of the above were addressed, most modern desktop/laptop systems have CPUs with poorly documented "management engines".
 These could provide an attacker unlimited access to anything on the system.

 Users also typically choose bad passwords.
 They typically do this because they are easier to memorize and therefore type.

-The solution is a 'more trusted' device that has the sold duty of managing keys
+The solution is a 'more trusted' device that has the sold duty of managing keys and passwords.
+It will be much easier to secure a small system dedicated to these functions vs. a desktop operating system.

 The device must: